-Encouraging volunteerism and Community service by youth
+Encouraging volunteerism and community service by youth

 Mason City High School, in an effort to provide students with opportunities to develop to their fullest potential and to become valuable contributors to society, initiated the Silver Cord Service Program at the beginning of the 2004-05 school year.
 It is our belief that students who interact positively within their community not only will benefit the community, but also will develop their own leadership and citizenship skills.
 To encourage and reward volunteerism and community service, the Silver Cord program will recognize students each year who have made significant contributions to the community through their service.
+This is an optional program.

 Seniors who have completed a minimum of 160 hours of approved volunteer service during their four years at MCHS will be awarded a silver cord and will be recognized at graduation exercises.
 While it is suggested and highly encouraged that students complete 40 hours of approved service activities each year to reach the 160 total hours, students may accumulate their 160 hours in varying amounts during their four years of high school.
 Additionally, underclassmen who attain a minimum of 40 hours of approved service during a school year will be awarded a certificate and will be honored at the annual spring recognition assembly.

-A log of student completion of approved service activities will be maintained for all students by their teacher-advisor.
+A log of student completion of approved service activities will be maintained for all students by their advisor.
 A committee will review periodically those activities which constitute “approved” community service.
 To constitute an “approved” area of service, the following criteria must be met:

 Any questions as to the approval of service hours will be referred to the oversight committee which will render a final decision about any issues.